Back to Tennessee

 • Adds a requirement for state employers to provide up to four weeks of paid leave for full-time employees who have been with the employer for at least one year and are recovering from living organ donation surgery.

-• Defines 'eligible employee' as someone working full-time for the state for at least twelve consecutive months in specific entities, excluding certain administrative boards or commissions.
+• Defines 'eligible employee' as someone working full-time for the state for at least twelve consecutive months in certain entities, excluding some administrative boards or commissions.

-• Requires private employers to provide up to four weeks of leave for eligible employees who have been with their employer for at least one year and are recovering from living organ donation surgery.
+• Requires private employers to provide up to four weeks of leave for eligible employees who need time off after a living organ donation.

-• It's unclear how this new requirement will be enforced or what penalties might apply to employers who do not comply.
+• It is unclear how the new sections will be enforced or what penalties might apply to employers who do not comply.

 Bill History